dunky-star/dunky-star/README.md

 ## Sup 👋.
 I'm Geoffrey!
-A Programmer, Builder, and Professional Nerd.
+Optimizing life, one algorithm at a time.

 Transforming FinTech & e-Commerce with Scalable payment platforms | Software Engineer in ✨ _Java_ ✨ & ✨ _Golang_ ✨, Cloud Integration & CI/CD Optimization.

 - 🔭 I’m currently expertising in Agentic AI.
 - 🌱 I’m finalizing my MSc. in Computer Science.
-- 👯 Optimizing life, one algorithm at a time.
 - 💬 Ask me anything about how to scale from zero to millions of users.
 - 📫 How to reach me: Check the Connect with me section.
 - 😄 Pronouns: He/Him.